Data Release Production

 Obtaining Accounts

 Accounts are issued on demand at the request of an appropriate PI.
 For our group, that means you should speak to either Robert or Yusra, and they will arrange one for you.
-When your account has been created, you should check that you are a member of the groups astro, hsc, and lsst (use the groups command).
+When your account has been created, you should check that you are a member of the groups astro, hsc, lsst and rubin (use the groups command to check).

 Note